Bill Hicks: Material and style

 Hicks' performance style was seen as a play on his audience's emotions.
 He expressed anger, disgust, and apathy while addressing the audience in a casual and personal manner, which he likened to merely conversing with his friends.
 He would invite his audiences to challenge authority and the existential nature of "accepted truth".
 One such message, which he often used in his shows, was delivered in the style of a news report (to draw attention to the negative slant news organizations give to any story about drugs):

 Today, a young man on acid realized that all matter is merely energy condensed to a slow vibration—that we are all one consciousness experiencing itself subjectively.
 There is no such thing as death, life is only a dream, and we're the imagination of ourselves.
 Here's Tom with the weather.

-American philosopher and ethnomycologist Terence McKenna was a frequent source of Hicks' most controversial psychedelic and philosophical counter-cultural material; Hicks infamously acted out an abridged version of McKenna's "Stoned Ape" model of human evolution as a routine during several of his final shows.
+American philosopher and ethnomycologist Terence McKenna was a frequent source of Hicks' most controversial psychedelic and philosophical counter-cultural material; Hicks acted out an abridged version of McKenna's "Stoned Ape" model of human evolution as a routine during several of his final shows.

 Another of Hicks' most-delivered lines was given during a gig in Chicago in 1989 (later released as the bootleg I'm Sorry, Folks).
 After a heckler repeatedly shouted "Free Bird", Hicks screamed, "Hitler had the right idea; he was just an underachiever!"
 Hicks followed this remark with a misanthropic tirade calling for unbiased genocide against the whole of humanity.